ropensci/rnassqs/README.md

 ## API Key

-To use the NASS Quickstats API you need an [API key](http://quickstats.nass.usda.gov/api).
+To use the NASS QuickStats API you need an [API key](http://quickstats.nass.usda.gov/api).
 There are several ways of clueing the rnassqs package in to your api key.
 You can set the variable explicitly and pass it to functions, like so